 Can I change the template as I see fit?

-The letter template has been designed to ensure that all components form a coherent whole that meets the applicable statutory requirements.
+The template letter has been designed to ensure that all components are internally consistent such that it meets the applicable statutory requirements.
 Changes to one component may affect other components.
 Therefore, it is important that you essentially follow the template and supplement it with biobank-specific information.

 How should I amend existing biobank information letters to comply with the GDPR?

 Based on the template you can check which text has been changed or removed or is missing from your version.
-A useful tool for this is the version of the letter template provided on the TCBio Connect page which shows the changes compared to the version which applied before the entry into force of the GDPR.
-As we have explained above, the information letter is a coherent whole.
+A useful tool for this is the version of the template provided on the TCBio website which shows the changes compared to the version which applied before the GDPR entered into force.
+As we have explained above, the information letter is internally consistent.
 When an existing letter is changed, it is therefore important for the letter to remain consistent in terms of its substance as well as its legal aspects.

 Is consent based on older versions of biobank information letters still valid?